 Are Christmas leftover food and snacks OK to feed to your dog?

 Now that we’ve all enjoyed our fantastic Christmas Fayre, chances are that you have leftovers sitting in the fridge.
 While we have all overindulged with drinking and eating, we can bet that your dog has also had some Christmas treats that he wouldn’t normally be allowed to eat.
-Dog experts argue that while humans are generally Ok to bend the rules at holiday time, giving in to the pleading looks from your dog may be causing more harm than good.
+Dog experts argue that while humans are generally OK to bend the rules during holiday time, giving in to the pleading looks from your dog may be causing more harm than good.

 Cats and dogs are not designed to consume human, processed food, and with it comes symptoms like itchiness, dry or sore skin, smelly wind and stinky breath, which are usually linked to their diet.

 A small amount of lean white turkey breast meat should be fine for a small snack, but fatty meat can cause pancreatitis.
 Take care if giving any poultry meat that may contain cooked bones, which are brittle and may splinter in the dog’s throat or stomach.
 It’s best to leave leftover cooked bones on your plate.

-Many pet owners are unaware that avocado is dangerous if fed to dogs, and as guacamole is a popular party dip, make sure that your pooch avoids the dips and nibbles.
-Nuts, especially Macadamia nuts, can pose a potential choking hazard, in addition to causing weakness, lethargy and chance of collapse if even moderate amounts are eaten.
+Many pet owners are unaware that avocado is dangerous if fed to dogs, and as guacamole is a popular party dip, make sure your pooch avoids the dips and nibbles.
+Nuts, especially Macadamia nuts, can pose a choking hazard, causing weakness, lethargy and a chance of collapse if even moderate amounts are eaten.